Reactions may either have partial kinetic information given by

 essential for a network to work properly.

 Depricated.
-Use @initial"
+Use @initial" or

-for the inital
+@initial-expression" for the inital

 value (amout) of the species instead.